BACK

 • Give the person finger foods if they have problems using utensils.

 • Try different foods.
 It is common for people who have dementia to have decreased smell and taste.
-This will affect their enjoyment of food.
+This may affect their enjoyment of food.

 In later stages of dementia, the person may have trouble chewing or swallowing.
 Talk with the person's health care provider about a proper diet.
 At some point, the person may need a diet of only liquid or soft foods, to prevent choking.